How to Get Mats out of Dog Hair - 5 Best Tools For Dematting Your Dog

 Matting occurs when dog fur becomes tangled and knotted around itself.
 Mats occur frequently in many dog breeds with curly, fine, or double coats.
 Matted fur does not only look bad, but it is very painful for dogs.
-If not removed, it can also cause other health issues including discomfort, skin disorder, flea infestation, mites, worms, and other parasites.
+If not removed, it can also create an environment for other health issues including discomfort, skin disorder, flea infestation, mites, worms, and other parasites.

 The best thing you can do to prevent matting in your dog's coat is regular and thorough combing and brushing.
 You should also be aware that the number one cause of matting is water; water + long hair = mats!
 Groomers recommend brushing your dog when their coat is completely dry.
 So if you bathe your dog, brush before the actual bath, bathe with a high quality shampoo and conditioner, and then brush again after their coat is fully dry.